Six-stroke engine

-Seven-stroke engine with three-cylinder similar like five-stroke and with HP (High Pressure) cylinder and LP (Low Pressure) cylinder.

 Engine types

 Single-piston designs

 These designs use a single piston per cylinder, like a conventional two- or four-stroke engine.
 A secondary, nondetonating fluid is injected into the chamber, and the leftover heat from combustion causes it to expand for a second power stroke followed by a second exhaust stroke.

 Griffin six-stroke engine

 In 1883, the Bath-based engineer Samuel Griffin was an established maker of steam and gas engines.
 He wished to produce an internal combustion engine, but without paying the licensing costs of the Otto patents.
 His solution was to develop a "patent slide valve" and a single-acting six-stroke engine using it.

 By 1886, Scottish steam locomotive maker Dick, Kerr & Co. saw a future in large oil engines and licensed the Griffin patents.
 These were double-acting, tandem engines and sold under the name "Kilmarnock".
 A major market for the Griffin engine was in electricity generation, where they developed a reputation for happily running light for long periods, then suddenly being able to take up a large demand for power.
 Their large, heavy construction did not suit them to mobile use, but they were capable of burning heavier and cheaper grades of oil.

 The key principle of the "Griffin Simplex" was a heated, exhaust-jacketed external vapouriser, into which the fuel was sprayed.
 The temperature was held around 550 F, sufficient to physically vapourise the oil, but not to break it down chemically.
 This fractional distillation supported the use of heavy oil fuels, the unusable tars and asphalts separating out in the vapouriser.

 Hot-bulb ignition was used, which Griffin termed the "catathermic igniter", a small isolated cavity connected to the combustion chamber.
 The spray injector had an adjustable inner nozzle for the air supply, surrounded by an annular casing for the oil, both oil and air entering at 20 psi pressure, and being regulated by a governor.

 Griffin went out of business in 1923.

 Only two known examples of a Griffin six-stroke engine survive.
 One is in the Anson Engine Museum.
 The other was built in 1885 and for some years was in the Birmingham Museum of Science and Technology, but in 2007, it returned to Bath and the Museum of Bath at Work.